borgbackup/borg/docs/usage.rst

 ++++++++++++++++++++++

 Append-only mode is not respected by tools other than Borg. ``rm`` still works on the repository.
-Make sure that backup jobs only get to access the repository with ``borg serve``.
+Make sure that backup client machines only get to access the repository via ``borg serve``.

 Ensure that no remote access is possible if the repository is temporarily set to normal mode for e.g. regular pruning.